nmrshll/dev-machine/README.md

 # dev-machine

-Dev machine setup with ansible scripts
+Dev machine setup with ansible scripts.

-For more information, see Steve Edson's [blog post](https://steveedson.co.uk/ansible/dev-machine).
+Installs everything I need on a clean install of Mac OS or Ubuntu.

 Runs ansible, provisioning local machine with dev tools and setup.